 When cultural identity is reduced significantly, individual insecurity can set in to the extent that identity politics can become a refuge.
 Take the foundations away and Unity in Diversity gives way to disunity in opposing ideologies through identity politics.

 Solution and Approach

-After apartheid South Africa set an excellent example to the world for close to two decades by way of the successful implementation of Unity in Diversity, which is one reason why South Africa makes such a good case study.
-Unity in Diversity is failing in South Africa today, because significant portions of society have eagerly embraced identity politics.
-That does not mean that Unity in Diversity cannot work – it can, as South Africa has already proven – but Unity in Diversity does not maintain itself, which is also being proven.
+After apartheid ended in 1994, South Africa set an excellent example to the world of how social cohesion is possible in multicultural nations through the successful implementation of Unity in Diversity.
+This lasted for close to two decades, which is one reason why South Africa makes such a good case study.
+Unity in Diversity is failing in South Africa today because significant portions of society have eagerly embraced identity politics since it arrived in the country.

 By JJ Montagnier